 "I think we have a problem, then.
 Someone I haven't met just walked into the service area like he belonged there."

 Things were oddly exciting for the first few months.
-Two weeks after I started, another person was hired.
+Two weeks after I started, another person was hired, a full-time salesperson.
 Unfortunately, I lost track of him (Marvelous Marvin B., if you read this, please say "Hi!").
 Shortly after Christmas, the manager who hired me was terminated and replaced by another manager.
 Not really sure why (I don't think he is, either), other than our store's sales were poor.
-The new manager, I later found out he had looked over the employee roster and decided they didn't need a barely 17 year old working there.
+The new manager, I later found out he had looked over the employee roster and decided they didn't need a barely 17 year old working there even before he was in charge of the store.
 Apparently he changed his mind before acting on terminating me.

 "You are going to be our new TV tech until we get a replacement"